bssrdev/wilderhood/_posts/2015-10-14-Living-at-the-camp.markdown

 <p>Throughout your walk in the plateau, Malabar Crested Larks (<em>Galerida malabarica</em>) and Blue Mormons (<em>Papilio polymnestor</em>) will accompany you.
 During the monsoons, the plateau bursts into colours of white, yellow, orange, pink and purple and it quite a spectacular sight to see!</p>

-<p>Lastly, the stay at <a href="http://www.wilderhood.com/accommodation/The%20Camp">The Camp</a> is a delightful experience.
+<p>Lastly, the stay at <a href="http://www.wilderhood.com/accommodation/The%20Camp" target="_blank">The Camp</a> is a delightful experience.
 It comprises of a single house with multiple rooms and in-built bathrooms.
 Water supply is round the clock while electricity supply fluctuates.
 If you have an inclination to try out traditional cuisines, then the food here is sure to tingle your taste buds!
 The place offers several activities for people interested in nature-watching, hiking, visiting cultural and heritage spots, night sky observations etc. There is no cell phone network available there except for BSNL so if you want to be cut off from the rest of the world, The Camp is definitely the place to come.
 A truly blissful and rejuvenating place!</p>